 Kimchee Gangnam Guesthouse | Best Hostel in Gangnam

 Cosy and colourful, Kimchee Gangnam Guesthouse is one of the coolest hostels in Seoul!
-Located in the heart of Gangnam, Kimchee is within walking distance to tons of hip restaurants and bars, so you’ll never need to leave this electric neighborhood.
+Located in the heart of Gangnam, Kimchee is within walking distance of tons of hip restaurants and bars, so you’ll never need to leave this electric neighbourhood.

-It’s one of the best places to stay in Seoul for meeting other travelers and coming to grips with the city.
+It’s one of the best places to stay in Seoul for meeting other travellers and coming to grips with the city.

-This stylish Airbnb is suitable for three guests, and is the perfect base for exploring the area.
-The flat boasts stunning views over the city, and has a kitchen area and laundry facilities.
-It’s located right next to the Gangnam and bus station, and there are plenty of cafes and shops close by.
+This stylish Airbnb is suitable for six guests and is the perfect base for exploring the area.
+Enjoy incredible views over the city whilst sipping on your morning coffee.
+It’s located right next to the subway station, Coex Mall, and there are plenty of cafes and shops close by.

-2. Shop for the latest fashion and boutique items (or just window shop) at Galleria department store.
+- Shop for the latest fashion and boutique items (or just window shop) at the Galleria department store.

 We’ve tested countless backpacks over the years, but there’s one that has always been the best and remains the best buy for adventurers: the broke backpacker-approved Osprey Aether and Ariel series.